hazeorid/satellid-base/identity/value.md

 Explanatory Keys
 ----------------

+### Main Principle

+Every knowledge can consists of various unit of information

-### Paradigm
+### Principles

 Modular
 Structured
 Decentralized
 Semantic
 Linked
-Loosely Coupled
+Loosely coupled
-Tool Sets
+Tool sets
-Name card entity
+Card oriented
 Document-based
 Microservices

-Every knowledge can consists of various unit of information
+### Range Area

+Ecosystem Friendly

+- Strict
+- Database
+- Spreadsheet
++ Structured Document
+- Plain Text
+- Abstract

 ### Benefit

-Retain and retrieve your knowledge, as quickly and effective as possible Organize your knowledge in a fast and structured way Enhance your knowledge and organize it best with a system Increase your effectiveness and reduce clutter in knowledge management Better information management skill and expertise for you Manage you knowledge, together
++ Retain and retrieve your knowledge, as quickly and effective as possible
++ Organize your knowledge in a fast and structured way
++ Enhance your knowledge and organize it best with a system
++ Increase your effectiveness and reduce clutter in knowledge management
++ Better information management skill and expertise for you
++ Manage you knowledge, together
-Avoid or prevent too much or bloated freeform data More manageble knowledge and information that focus on what really matters Get things done in a short amount of time
++ Avoid or prevent too much or bloated freeform data
++ More manageble knowledge and information that focus on what really matters
++ Get things done in a short amount of time
-Recover forgotten things in mind
++ Recover forgotten things in mind
-Distributing decentralized local knowledge onto global knowledge Feeding our motivation and curiosity
++ Distributing decentralized local knowledge onto global knowledge
++ Feeding our motivation and curiosity

 {TODO:CHANGE}
-Increase productivity and improve communication
++ Increase productivity and improve communication
-Save productivity, time, and money
++ Save productivity, time, and money
-Drive efficiency and transparency
++ Drive efficiency and transparency
-Inspire openness and innovation
++ Inspire openness and innovation
-Develop strong and trusted relationships
++ Develop strong and trusted relationships

 ### Target

 For public or personal, even private up to enterprise

-### Element

-Digital
-Information
-Knowledge
-Application
-Platform
-System
-Culture

 Software Sector
 ---------------

-Backup & Sync
++ Backup & Sync
-  Automatic synchronization between apps
+  + Automatic synchronization between apps
-  Manually managed synchronization between networks Development
+  + Manually managed synchronization between networks
++ Development
-Education & Reference
++ Education & Reference
-File Management
++ File Management
-File Sharing
++ File Sharing
-Office & Productivity
++ Office & Productivity
-Online Web Service
++ Online Web Service
-Utilities
++ Utilities
-Social
++ Social
-Web Browser
++ Web Browser

 Input Source
 ------------

-Intranet
++ Intranet
-Dataset, data warehouses, and knowledge repositories Decision support tools
++ Dataset, data warehouses, and knowledge repositories
++ Decision support tools
-Groupware for supporting collaboration
++ Groupware for supporting collaboration
-Networks of knowledge workers
++ Networks of knowledge workers
-Internal expertise
++ Internal expertise

 Purpose
 -------